 Module Title: detailed information Textiles: Process/Research

-Students have an opportunity to submit their work for assessment (80% attendance is required to be eligible for assessment) should they wish to gain the CIT: Single Module Certification for this course.
+Students have an opportunity to submit their work for assessment (80% attendance is required to be eligible for assessment) should they wish to gain the MTU Cork: Single Module Certification for this course.

 Tutor: Caroline Smith

 Caroline Smith studied Textile Design at West Surrey College of Art and Design in Farnham Surrey.
 Upon leaving college Caroline’s prints were commissioned by fashion designer Scott Crolla who exhibited them in his shop CROLLAS; the same prints were also exhibited at the Barbican Centre and The Royal Institute of Architects, London.
 Her designs were also taken to USA where they were exhibited by a textile agent.

 Caroline taught in Camden London for Charity C.A.S.T.
 Caroline currently lectures at CIT CCAD's Department of Fine Art & Applied Art.
 Among the techniques she teaches are fibre manipulation, dye technology, 3d construction, stitch - hand and machine, and printmaking.
 Caroline also teaches Combined Materials at Kinsale College of Further Education.

 Caroline has exhibited her work throughout Cork and has also had work exhibited in Dublin and Sligo where her work was chosen for the competition Iontas.

-Location: CIT Crawford College of Art & Design, Sharman Crawford Street
+Location: MTU Crawford College of Art & Design, Sharman Crawford Street

 - Please note that applicants will be required to pay the course fee of €240 online if a place on a course is offered.